DilyanaKom/resume-agent-ollama/README.md

 # resume-agent-ollama

 > **WORK IN PROGRESS**: This project is currently under active development.
-The backend resume analysis functionality is being implemented, but the frontend interface is not yet available.
+The backend and frontend resume analysis functionality are implemented, but further improvements are ongoing.

 A smart resume analysis tool that helps job seekers evaluate their resumes against job postings.
 This application uses LangChain and Ollama to provide intelligent resume analysis and job fit recommendations.